timotheeg/NESTrisStatsUI/docs/stats.md

 ![Pieces Matrix](./stats/pieces_matrix.png)

 The second thing the piece section is the distribution matrix, which is crammed with information.
-There are 7 rows, one for each piece types, with the following information:
+There are 7 rows, one for each piece type, with the following information in each row:

-* Piece type label (colored based on the level)
+* Piece type (colored based on the level)
-* Number of piece released for that type
+* Number of pieces released for that type
 * Overall distribution of that piece in the game
 * Visual representation for the piece distribution within a timeline of the last 120 pieces
-    * Each dot represent a time when the piece was released
+    * Each dot represent when the piece spawned
-    * Dots are color coded based on the DAS value the piece had when it spawned (see section on DAS below)
+    * Dots are color-coded based on the DAS value the piece had when it spawned (see section on DAS below)
     * If the piece experiences a drought, a continuous bar will be displayed (in grey for all piece types, except for I pieces, where droughts are displayed in orange)
 * Current drought counter for the piece type